azhx/blagoblag/content/drafts/certificate-transparency-for-server-operators.rst

 .. image:: /images/chrome-devtools-scts.png
     :align: center

+If your CA has embedded SCTs in the certificate itself, your work is done.
+If not, you'll need to configure (2) or (3).

 There exist modules for both `Apache`_ and `Nginx`_ to enable option (2).
 Unfortunately the tooling here is still a little raw.
 I'm hopeful that popular